-- Providing evidence of and explaining the process of their work, which might include diaries, journals or notes, working plans or sketches, and progressive drafts to show the development of their ideas. - Answering questions regarding the assessment task, examination or submitted work under investigation, to demonstrate their knowledge, understanding and skills.
+- providing evidence of and explaining the process of their work, which might include diaries, journals or notes, working plans or sketches, and progressive drafts to show the development of their ideas. - answering questions regarding the assessment task, examination or submitted work under investigation, to demonstrate their knowledge, understanding and skills.

 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
 Malpractice in any form, including plagiarism, is unacceptable.
-NESA treats allegations of malpractice very seriously and detected malpractice will limit a student's marks and jeopardise their satisfactory completion of Stage 5 assessment (the RoSA), the Preliminary HSC and the HSC.
+NESA treats allegations of malpractice very seriously and detected malpractice will limit a student's marks and jeopardise their satisfactory completion of the RoSA, the Preliminary HSC and the HSC.

 Should malpractice be suspected, students will be informed of the allegation and be required to demonstrate in writing that all unacknowledged work is entirely their own within five school days.
 If the suspected malpractice constitutes an alleged breach of examination or assessment task rules, students will be expected to respond within five school days to the allegations in writing.
-Based on the Head Teacher's determination, the student concerned will be referred to the Assessment Appeals Committee, which normally consists of the Deputy Principal supervising assessment and reporting as chairperson, a Head Teacher and the relevant Year Adviser.
+Based on the head teacher's determination, the student concerned will be referred to the deputy principal and/or principal.

-In cases where a teacher alleges that the student has made a non-serious attempt at a task, the matter should be referred to the Head Teacher in the first instance.
-If the Head Teacher agrees that the student has made a non-serious attempt at the task the student has five school days in which to respond in writing.
-Based on the Head Teacher's determination, the student concerned will be referred to the Assessment Appeals Committee.

-Students determined to have been involved in malpractice in relation to any assessment task, including exams, may expect to receive a zero mark for that task.
+In cases where a teacher alleges that the student has made a non-serious attempt at a task, the matter should be referred to the head teacher in the first instance.
+If the head teacher agrees that the student has made a non-serious attempt at the task the student has five school days in which to respond in writing.
+Based on the head teacher's determination, the student concerned will be referred to the deputy principal for final determination.
+Students determined to have been involved in malpractice in relation to any assessment task, including examinations, may expect to receive a zero mark for that task.
 Students who are determined to have made a non-serious attempt at an assessment task may also expect to receive a zero for that task.